-The Ritchie Medal for Australian History Medal Excellence in Australian history - within the Bachelor of Arts degree course The Winfred Mitchell Medal Medal Highest result in Year 1 History subjects by a mature age student United Association of Women 100.00 Outstanding essay or thesis during the year on any aspect of the history of women in Australia

-School of Mathematics Applied Mathematics 50.00 Excellence in Level III Applied Mathematics subjects Head of School's 50.00 Excellence in at least 5 Mathematics units in Year 2 IBM 150.00 Final year of an honours degree course ICI Theory of Statistics IV 100.00 Best performance in 10.323 Theory of Statistics 4 I. P. Sharp Associates 75.00 Excellence in Higher Theory of Statistics 2 J. R. Holmes 50.00 Excellent performance in at least 4 pass-level (up to 1 pass-level unit may be replaced by a higher-level unit) Pure Mathematics Level III units taken over no more than two consecutive years Pure Mathematics 50.00 Best performance in Level III Pure Mathematics sub- jects School of Mathematics 30.00 Best performance in 10.011 Higher Mathematics 1 30.00 Best performance in basic Year 2 Higher Mathematics units 30.00 Excellence in at least 5 Mathematics units in Year 2 Statistical Society of Australia (New South Wales Branch) 50.00 and one year's free membership of the Society General proficiency Theory of Statistics subjects Theoretical Mechanics 50.00 Excellence in Level III Theoretical Mechanics subjects W. D. & H. O. Wills (Aust) Ltd Theory of Statistics 3 200.00 Best performance in Theory of Statistics 3 or Higher Theory of Statistics 3
+Donor/Name of Prize Value \$ Awarded for School of English New South Wales Association of University Women Graduates 50.00 English essays - women students only Oxford University Press - H. J. Oliver Memorial Books to the value of 100.00 English Literature School of History The Ritchie Medal for Australian History Medal Excellence in Australian history - within the Bachelor of Arts degree course The Winfred Mitchell Medal Medal Highest result in Year 1 History subjects by a mature age student United Association of Women 100.00 Outstanding essay or thesis during the year on an aspect of the history of women in Australia School of Mathematics Applied Mathematics 50.00 Excellence in Level III Applied Mathematics subject Head of School's 50.00 Excellence in at least 5 Mathematics units in Year 2 IBM 150.00 Final year of an honours degree course ICI Theory of Statistics IV 100.00 Best performance in 10.323 Theory of Statistics 4 L P. Sharp Associates 75.00 Excellence in Higher Theory of Statistics 2 J. R. Holmes 50.00 Excellent performance in at least 4 pass-level (up to 1 pass-level unit may be replaced by a higher-level unit) Pure Mathematics Level III units taken over no more than two consecutive years Pure Mathematics 50.00 Best performance in Level III Pure Mathematics sub- jects School of Mathematics 30.00 Best performance in 10.011 Higher Mathematics 1 30.00 Best performance in basic Year 2 Higher Mathematics units 30.00 Excellence in at least 5 Mathematics units in Year 2 Statistical Society of Australia (New South Wales Branch) 50.00 and one year's free membership of the Society General proficiency - Theory of Statistics subjects Theoretical Mechanics 50.00 Excellence in Level III Theoretical Mechanics subjects W. D. & H. O. Wills (Aust) Ltd Theory of Statistics 3 200.00 Best performance in Theory of Statistics 3 or Higher Theory of Statistics 3